AndrewDarnall/META-Graph-API/Social_Media_APIs/Facebook_public_scraper/README.md

 message that claims that the page was scraped nut nothing else will have been printed to stdout.

+### It might not work while collecting infromation from public pages as well

 Upon succesful scraping of the public page, you will find within the work. dir. where the program was summoned a directory with the upper case name of the scraped page, two sub directories, IMG and JSON and an additional two text files, one for